$ ~/cicdcalculator

 No. Once you have paid the per-seat fee, Buildkite does not charge per build, per minute, per pipeline, per step, per artifact or per agent.
 The only charges from Buildkite are the seat fees on Pro or the negotiated contract value on Enterprise.
 Every other cost (cloud VMs for agents, S3 for artifacts, ingress and egress bandwidth) lands on your cloud bill.

-What is included in the Buildkite Developer free tier?>
+What is included in the Buildkite free tier?>